ACU's BIG SING for a BIG CAUSE - detailed program

 Audience: When invited, recite the Acknowledgement of Country:

-NAARM (Melbourne)
+NAARM (Melbourne) | BALLAARAT (Ballarat) |

-We respectfully acknowledge the Wadawurrung and Dja Dja Wurrung people, who are the traditional custodians of the land where we gather today.
-We also pay respect to elders, past and present, and extend that respect to other Aboriginal and Torres Strait Islander people present.
+We respectfully acknowledge the Wurundjeri people of the Kulin nation, who are the traditional custodians of the land where we gather today.
+We also pay respect to elders, past and present, and extend that respect to other Aboriginal and Torres Strait Islander people present. | We respectfully acknowledge the Wadawurrung and Dja Dja Wurrung people, who are the traditional custodians of the land where we gather today.
+We also pay respect to elders, past and present, and extend that respect to other Aboriginal and Torres Strait Islander people present. |

 Program notes: It is customary in parts of Australia to formally acknowledge the traditional owners of the land on which major ceremonies and events take place.
 The words are often read by an authority figure before the main business commences, paying respect to ancient peoples especially when land may have been forcefully acquired.
 In honouring those who have died on the street, we also wanted to acknowledge the traditional owners of the land upon which the streets have been built.
 As such, the Acknowledgement has been integrated as part of STREET REQUIEM’s opening movement.